Slicer/Slicer/Docs/user_guide/modules/segmentations.md

 ### Create new representation in segmentation (conversion)

-The supported representations are listed as rows in the Representations section.
-The already existing representations have a green tick, the master representation (that is the source of all conversions and the representation that can be edited) a gold star.
+The supported representations are listed in the Representations section.
+Existing representations are marked with a green tick, the master representation is marked with a gold star.
+The master representation is the editable (for example, in Segment Editor module) and it is the source of all conversions.

-To create a representation that is missing, click on the Create button in its row.
-If custom conversion path or parameters are to be used (reference grid for labelmaps, smoothing for surfaces, etc.), long-press the button and choose "Advanced create...".
-In the appearing window the available conversion paths are listed in a list, ordered by estimated time cost.
-After selecting the desired path, the involved parameters are listed in the bottom section of the window
+- To create a representation, click on the Create button in the corresponding row.
+To specify a custom conversion path or parameters (reference geometry for labelmaps, smoothing for surfaces, etc.), click the down-arrow button in the "Create" button and choose "Advanced create...", then choose a conversion path from the list at the top, and adjust the conversion parameters in the section at the bottom.

-To re-convert an existing representation (to use different conversion path or parameters), click the Update button in their row.
+- To update a representation (re-create from the master representation) using custom conversion path or parameters, click the "Update" button in the corresponding row.
+- To remove a representation, click the down-arrow button in the "Update" button then choose "Remove".

 ### Adjust how segments are displayed